 - Nonjudgementalness: I detached emotionally from information to gain objectivity.
 I understand information is just opinionated data, it says nothing about me and I needn’t take anything said personally.
 I stopped emobagging information into me or out of me, and it was no longer necessary to place value judgements on anything.
 I had realized every value judgement is relative to the frame of reference and every criticism is inherently wrong from the get go.

-- Humility: I realized the profound depths of my ignorance, and the heararchy of assumptions on presumptions I was unknowingly making at all times.
+- Humility: I realized the profound depths of my ignorance, and the hierarchy of assumptions on presumptions I was unknowingly making at all times.
 I became very comfortable with uncertainty, which allowed me to learn and grow along even more dimensions that were previously blocked with arrogance.

 - Claircognizance: as deeper layers of understanding unfolded in my mind, the abstract interlinking of systemic nodes was all pervasive.
-This allowed for a deep “knowing” and what I didn’t know could now be interpolated from surrounding knowings a lot easier.
+This allowed for a deep “knowing” and what I didn’t know could now be interpolated from associated knowings a lot easier.

 - Wisdom: having been through a lot, knowing much, learning like crazy daily, and honestly articulating my truth has turned into deep sagely wisdom I’m able to convey to others.

 - Mystical: allowing superimposed paradoxes, logical contradictions, and conflicting perspectives to coexist has allowed me to project a powerfully realistic reality for myself that I live in daily.
-It’s a deeply spiritual place where space and time don’t exist to limit the possibilities.
-It’s connected along all layers of reality I’m aware of with tnedrils out into the unknown, always looking to make new connections.
-It’s an inclusive philosophy which shuns the “us” vs “them” mentality, and it radiates profound meaning to anyone having the emotional intelligence to resonate with it.
+It’s a deeply spiritual spacetime-independent “place” that’s connected along all layers of reality I’m aware of with tendrils exploring the unknown.
+It’s an inclusive philosophy which shuns the “us vs them” mentality, and it radiates profound meaning to anyone having the emotional intelligence to resonate with it.